 HP Products - What If I Don't See My Operating System?

-This document is for HP products that do not have drivers or software updates for select operating systems.
+This document is for HP products that do not have drivers or software updates listed for select operating systems.

 If your operating system is not listed on the HP Software & Drivers page, HP does not have driver downloads or software updates for your product for that operating system.
 Review the following information and options on operating system support.